slaclab/beamtime-calibration-suite/docs/setup.md

 These steps will get you setup for running and developing the calibration suite!

-The steps describe the setup for using the scripts on the [SLAC Shared Scientific Data Facility (S3DF)](https://s3df.slac.stanford.edu/public/doc/#/) A S3DF account is needed before following these steps, and info on how to get one is [here](https://s3df.slac.stanford.edu/public/doc/#/accounts-and-access)
+These steps describe the setup for running on the [SLAC Shared Scientific Data Facility (S3DF)](https://s3df.slac.stanford.edu/public/doc/#/) A S3DF account is needed before following these steps, and info on how to get one is [here](https://s3df.slac.stanford.edu/public/doc/#/accounts-and-access)

-The only other prerequisites should be a terminal that can run Unix commands (mac and linux have this by default), and basic knowledge of using the terminal!
+The only other prerequisites should be a terminal that can run Unix commands (mac and linux have this by default), and basic knowledge of using this terminal

 ## 1: Make a github.com account

 * if you already have github account and want to use it, skip to step **2)**
 * else to make a new account following the steps here: [https://github.com/join](https://github.com/join)
-* your username can be anything, some people like to use the _\<username>-slac_ convention (ex: _nstelter-slac_)
+* your username can be anything, some people like to use the `<username>-slac` convention (ex: _nstelter-slac_)
-* for the email you can use your _@slac.stanford.edu_ address or any other address if you want (just make sure to use the same email in step **4)**
+* for the email you can use your _@slac.stanford.edu_ address or any other address if you want (just make sure to use the same email in step **5)**
 * you will need a code from your email when creating the account

 ## 2: Register your github account with ‘SLAC Lab’ github group